trueos/trueos-docs/trueos-handbook/introducing.rst

 clicking the :guilabel:`Hardware Compatibility` icon within the installer.

-Here is the major graphic vendor support:
+Here are the major graphic vendors supported in |trueos|:

 **NVIDIA:** 3D acceleration on NVIDIA is provided by native FreeBSD drivers.
 If an NVIDIA video card is detected, an